retep86/pims/Bank Guarantee.txt.md

 ---

-<h1 id="how-to-guides">How-to guides</h1>
-<p>These guides will help you do stuff.</p>
 <h2 id="how-to-request-a-bank-guarantee">How to request a bank guarantee</h2>
-<p>Banks guarantee’s are used when you might need to do so for reasons that are currently unknown, I will have to find out from somebody why you might do this thing and when it’s done and who does it.</p>
+<p>Bank guarantee’s are used when you might need to do so for reasons that are currently unknown, I will have to find out from somebody why you might do this thing and when it’s done and who does it.</p>
 <ul>
 <li><a href="#create-a-new-issue">Create a new Issue</a></li>
 <li><a href="#create-a-new-document">Create a new document</a></li>